-- (a) The Approved Budget Investments, Service Commitments, Budget Strategy Reserve and the Workforce Remodelling Reserve are funding for the future financial commitments of the Council's services. - (b) Centres For Learning Reserve Sinking fund to finance the costs of the new Centres for Learning across the Borough. - (c) Insurance fund Contributions to offset the cost of future insurance claims. - (d) Street Lighting PFI Contributions to development work on the street lighting private finance initiative scheme. - (e) Stockbridge Village regeneration To fund development work associated with the redevelopment of Stockbridge Village. - (f) School Balances Balances held on delegated budgets to fund future schools expenditure. - (g) Youth Employment Gateway Grant funding allocated to the Liverpool City Region and held by the Council as Accountable Body. - (h) Pension Past Deficit Cost Advance Payment During 2017/18, the Council pre-paid three years' worth of pension contributions.
+- (a) The Approved Budget Investments, Service Commitments, Budget Strategy Reserve and the Workforce Remodelling Reserve are funding for the future financial commitments of the Council's services. - (b) Centre's For Learning Reserve Sinking fund to finance the costs of the new Centres for Learning across the Borough. - (c) Insurance fund Contributions to offset the cost of future insurance claims. - (d) Street Lighting PFI Contributions to development work on the street lighting private finance initiative scheme. - (e) Stockbridge Village regeneration To fund development work associated with the redevelopment of Stockbridge Village. - (f) School Balances Balances held on delegated budgets to fund future schools expenditure. - (g) Youth Employment Gateway Grant funding allocated to the Liverpool City Region and held by the Council as Accountable Body. - (h) Pension Past Deficit Cost Advance Payment During 2017/18, the Council pre-paid three years' worth of pension contributions.
 These contributions were already fully funded in the Council's annual budget, but by prepaying these commitments in advance the Council was able to achieve a discount and save £1.8m.
-It should be noted that this has temporarily reduced the overall level of earmarked reserves available to spend.
+This approach has no impact on the overall level of Council reserves or on the way in which those reserves are reflected in the primary accounting statements.
+However it should be noted that this has reduced the overall level of earmarked reserves available to spend.
 During 2018/19 and 2019/20 the reserves will be replenished from the budgeted pension contributions.